15 min read

 8. Is your book’s message timeless and universal?

-Test #8: Will Your Book Create a Cult Following?
+Test #8: Will Your Book Become Part of the Reader's Identity?

 1. Does your book contain a unique philosophy that the reader can proudly design their life around, or even tattoo on their body?